 7 Top Festive Online Marketing tips for Small Businesses

 The festive season is here, and Christmas is fast approaching.
-There are plenty of ways in which to maximize your engagement with your customers and potential customers and promote your business during this holiday period.
+There are plenty of ways in which to maximise your engagement with your customers and potential customers and promote your business during this holiday period.
 Here’s some festive online marketing top tips for small businesses.

 1. On Your Website

 If your business has a website, or any online presence, be sure to decorate it along with the festive theme.
 In addition to adding a human touch, it creates a more inviting and warmer online shopping experience for your customers.
 If necessary get a graphic designer to decorate your logo, this won’t cost much.
 Since your website is the first point of interaction with potential clients and even your regular customers, ensure it displays relevant and up to date information about the products and services you are offering.
 Make sure you update the headers and footers with crucial holiday information.